Computing Technology for Math Excellence Logo

 Putting Scientific Evidence to Work in Reading Instruction is a 16-page whitepaper by D. Ray Reitzel (2022).
 He clarifies topics in the science of reading, choosing an evidence-based reading curriculum, how people learn to read, the difference between the science of reading and the science of reading instruction, what works in teaching reading, and more.
 Dr. Reitzel has written numerous articles on reading, early literacy, and early childhood eduction.
 He is also an advisor for i-Ready Reading from Curricululm Associates.
 There's an extensive list of references to support the content.

-Do you have a learner with dyslexia and need to learn more about it?
+Do you need to learn more about dyslexia?

 Question markSeveral websites provide reading resources for learners with dyslexia.
 It can be difficult to help such learners to read and write, if you have no experience with this disability.
 When reading, words and letters can jump around on the page, as seen in this realistic simulation of reading with dyslexia (Ritschel, 2017).